 In our tests, we analyze the bank-level fixed effects (strength in lending) estimated in the experimental data on the granting of loans by banks to SMEs.
-Importantly, we find that these bank fixed effects determine actual credit supply to real firms.
+Importantly, we find that these bank fixed effects are associated with actual credit supply to real firms.
 We follow the literature and analyze credit growth to firms controlling for firm fixed effects.
-Estimated effects are completely identical if we saturate the (credit register) regressions with firm\time effects or without any control, despite that the R-squared changes by 44 p.p., which suggests that omitted variables and self-selection problems (following Altonji et al., 2005; Oster, 2019) do not drive the effects from our bank-level measure from the experimental data on the supply of credit to actual borrowers in the observational data.
-Economic effects are large: moving from the first to the third quartile of bank strength increases credit supply by about 8 p.p. (the average credit growth is just 3.37%).
+It is important to highlight that the estimated effects are completely identical if we saturate the (credit register) regressions with firmtime effects or without any control, despite that the R-squared changes by 44 p.p., which suggests that omitted variables and self-selection problems (following Altonji et al., 2005; Oster, 2019) do not drive the effects from our bank-level measure from the experimental data on the supply of credit to actual borrowers in the observational data.
+Economic effects are large: moving from the first to the third quartile of bank strength increases credit supply by about 8 p.p. (the average credit growth is 3.37%).

-The estimated bank-level effects from the experiment are stronger both in statistical and economic terms in explaining the credit supply to real firms than the key bank observables used in the literature to proxy for balance sheet strength (as e.g. measures of capital, risk, liquidity, and size).
+The estimated bank-level effects from the experiment are stronger both in statistical and economic terms in explaining the credit supply to real firms than key bank observables used in the literature to proxy for balance sheet strength (as e.g. measures of capital, risk, liquidity, and size).
 Further, we construct a measure of bank-level strength (in credit supply) from the credit register of mortgages (i.e., based on observational data), a measure that is very similar to the one based on the experimental data on mortgages (fake mortgage applications to real banks).
-We find that only the bank level measure from the experimental data affects the supply of credit to SMEs (the measure based on the credit register is insignificant).
-Moreover, in the actual supervisory credit register based on the administrative data, consistently with the experimental results, weaker bank strength (i.e. lower bank credit supply) implies higher risk-taking in loans on the margin; in particular higher supply of credit to riskier firms based on ex-ante firm leverage, credit risk scores, loan rate expenses given profitability, and firm liquidity.
+We find that only the bank level measure from the experimental data is associated with the supply of credit to SMEs (the measure based on the credit register is insignificant).

+Moreover, in the actual supervisory credit register based on the administrative data, consistently with the experimental results, weaker bank strength (i.e. lower bank credit supply) is associated with higher risk-taking in loans on the margin; in particular higher supply of credit to riskier firms based on ex-ante firm leverage, credit risk scores, loan rate expenses given profitability, and firm liquidity.
 Furthermore, using the credit register data, we show that there is positive assortative matching between (stronger) banks and borrowers (i.e., those banks with weaker balance sheets and that provide less credit supply in our experimental data have more loans to firms with higher risk).
+In sum, all these last results further suggest the presence of borrower and bank same bank could be very different for loans to households (mortgages) versus loans to firms (e.g. SMEs), however, our measure of bank strength (fixed effects) from the experimental data is associated to bank capital, risk and size, which are measures of bank balance-sheet strength that should affect in principle all lending.
+Our findings summarized in this page suggest that bank fixed effects from experimental data are associated to high economic significance in the observational data but not with high R-squared (R-squared is also low as change in credit volume in credit register data is about changes in the stock of loans and many loan exposures do not move in the short-term).

-In sum, all these last results further suggest the presence of borrower and bank endogenous matching in observational credit data, which may limit not only the analysis of credit supply, but also the identification and quantification of borrower (demand) vs. bank (supply) factors in lending.
+endogenous matching in observational credit data, which may limit not only the analysis of credit supply, but also the identification of borrower (demand-side) vs. bank (supply-side) factors in bank lending.